rimusz-lab/xhyve-ubuntu/README.md

 Install the GRUB boot loader to the master boot record?
 ```

-Make sure you say yes.
+Make sure you say, "yes".

 ### Grab newer kernel from install